NLnetLabs/nsd-manual/source/installation.rst

 .. code-block:: bash

-    nsd -V
+    nsd -v

 If all the previous steps were successful we can continue to configuring our NSD instance.

-Another handy trick you can use during testing is to run NSD in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-vvv` option.
+Another handy trick you can use during testing is to run NSD in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-V 3` option.
 This allows you to see steps NSD takes and also where it fails.

 Now that NSD is installed we can :ref:`continue to configuring